FULL SERVICE PROCESS

 STEP #8 - Case Reasembly

-The case is reassembled, and the movement is carefully inserted and secured back into the case, all gaskets and seals are replaced as needed and the case is tightly closed.
-The watch is pressure tested to ensure that there is no leaks and the bracelet is installed back on.
+The watch case is meticulously reassembled, and the movement is carefully inserted and secured.
+All gaskets and seals are replaced as needed to ensure proper protection, and the case is tightly sealed.
+The watch undergoes pressure testing to verify its water resistance, and the bracelet is reinstalled to complete the process.

 Vintage GMT